Below are links to articles posted in September, 2018

 Stabilization surgery is used for more severe cases of spinal stenosis, and may be required to treat chronic symptoms and pain.
 This procedure is performed through a small incision in the back, side, or neck.
 The access point depends on the location of the patient’s spinal stenosis.
 In order to access the affected area, the surgeon will carefully move aside the surrounding muscles to avoid unnecessary damage.
 Once the spine is accessible, the surgeon then removes the affected area, which is usually a vertebrae or disc.
 Once your doctor has removed the area, an implant takes its place in order to stabilize the spine.
 Common examples of minimally invasive stabilization surgery includes transforaminal lumbar interbody fusion and anterior cervical discectomy fusion.

 If you have pain in your neck or back lasting for more than a few days, please contact us at (855) 853-6542 or fill out a form online.
-At the OLSS, we understand that the medical needs of each patient are different.
+At the OLSS, our board-certified orthopedic surgeons understand that the medical needs of each patient are different.
 We will work tirelessly to ensure that you receive the personalized care plan you need for your case.

 Lower back pain affects nearly one-quarter of the population.
 If you suffer from chronic back pain, then you know how it can impact your life.
 Pain prevents you from doing the things you love.
 It keeps you from working and enjoying time with your family and friends.